Blackfoot language: Holterman Writing System

-This writing system is used in Nizi Puh Wah Sin (Cuts School) and some places in Aamsskáápipikani / Ams Ska Pi Pi Ku Ni (Blackfeet Nation).
+This writing system is used in Nizi Puh Wah Sin (Cuts School) and some places in Aamsskáápipikani (Blackfeet Nation).

 Weatherwax Writing System

-This Latin-Script Orthography is called: The Weatherwax Writing System.
-Developed by Elder Wayne Weatherwax.
-It used by some schools and places in Aamsskáápipikani / AMS SKAA PI PII KA NI (Blackfeet Nation).
+The Weatherwax Writing System was developed by Elder Wayne Weatherwax and is used by some schools and places in Aamsskáápipikani (Blackfeet Nation).
 This writing system is used for Phonetic purposes.
 The Weatherwax Writing System consists of 12 letters.